sebastienrousseau/libmake/README.md

 ### Examples

-The `libmake` library comes with a set of examples that you can use to get started.

-Library examples are located in the `examples` directory of the project.
+To get started with `LibMake`, you can use the examples provided in the `examples` directory of the project.

 To run the examples, clone the repository and run the following command in your terminal from the project root directory.